Death and state funerals of Kalākaua: Funeral in San Francisco (January 22)

 Kalākaua's body was embalmed at the mortuary of Trinity Episcopal Church in San Francisco, where he lay in state.
 Acting on behalf of President Benjamin Harrison, the United States Navy and United States Army assumed full responsibility for funeral arrangements, including guarding the casket inside the church.
 He was to be accorded full military honors, and the military was given charge of transporting the body back to Hawaii.

 On January 22, the day of the funeral, all federal, state and municipal government offices closed, as did many San Francisco businesses.
-General John Gibbon oversaw security, and San Francisco police were brought in to handle the hoards of people who jammed the area around the church in hopes of being allowed inside.
+General John Gibbon oversaw security, and San Francisco police were brought in to handle the hordes of people who jammed the area around the church in hopes of being allowed inside.
 San Francisco Mayor George Henry Sanderson was in charge of arranging the invitations and requested that attendees meet at the Palace Hotel and travel in groups to the services by carriage.
 Attendees responding to Sanderson's invitation were heads of commerce, trade organizations, foreign and domestic government representatives of all levels, trade unions, the court system on all levels, and representatives of civic, fraternal and social organizations.

 Rev. E. B. Spaulding, rector of St. John's Episcopal Church read from 1 Corinthians15:20–55.
 "But now is Christ risen from the dead, and become the firstfruits of them that slept."
 Rev. J. Sanders Reed conducted the services.
 At the end of the clergy messages, the choir sang the hymn "Rock of Ages".

 In order to allow the funeral cortege to pass, police cleared a path through the streets, as an estimated 100,000 spectators gathered on the sides.
 The Fourth United States Cavalry and the Fifth United States Artillery led the cortege.
 Approximately 1,600 military men participated, including the First Infantry, Fifth Infantry, Fourth United States Cavalry, Light Battery F of the United States Artillery.
 The local Knights Templar fraternal organization drove the hearse, while funeral attendees followed in 38 carriages.
 At the water-front, the casket was transferred to the lighthouse steamer Madrona, which shuttled it to the USS Charleston.
 Gun salutes rang out from the Presidio of San Francisco and Alcatraz Island, as the USS Charleston sailed out towards Hawaii.